Ecosmith Recyclers’ Textile Recycling FAQ

 Founded in 1991, Ecosmith Recyclers is New Hampshire’s original family-owned textile recycling company.
-Pete and Sue Shellenberger started the company in an effort to address the problem of usable textiles and shoes ending up in local landfills.
+Pete and Sue Shellenberger started the company in an effort to address the issue of textiles and shoes ending up in local landfills.

-What happens to the clothing that I donate?
+What happens to the things that I donate?

 How does hosting an Ecosmith Recyclers bin work?